angular/angular/packages/core/src/render3/HOST.md

 # Host

-This document explains the concept of _host_ in angular application.
+This document explains the concept of _host_ in Angular applications.

 # What is a _host_ element?

-A _host_ is the element where the _component_ or _directive_ is attached to.
+A _host_ is the element to which a _component_ or _directive_ is attached.
 At most one _component_ and zero or more _directives_ can share the same _host_ element.

 ```typescript